Mayor & City Council

 Currently, there are five council wards within the City of Millbrook.
 The position of Mayor is an at-large position while Council Members must reside in the ward in which they serve.
 There is no limit to the number of terms that the Mayor or a council member can serve.

-The City Council meets the second and fourth Tuesday of each month at 6:00 p.m. in the courtroom of the Millbrook Police and Municipal Court Building located at 3900 Grandview Road.
-A work session precedes the council meeting.
-It begins at 5:30 p.m. in the conference room adjacent to the courtroom.
+The City Council meets the second and fourth Tuesday of each month.
+The meeting held on the second Tuesday is at 10:00 a.m. and the meeting held on the fourth Tuesday is at 6:00 p.m. in the courtroom of the Millbrook Police and Municipal Court Building located at 3900 Grandview Road.
+A work session precedes each Council Meeting by thirty minutes.
+They begin at 9:30 a.m. and 5:30 p.m. in the conference room adjacent to the courtroom.

 Meet the Mayor